MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 5.**Generate summary**

-The orchestrator merges, filters, or ranks the responses from different assistants, and generates a single response for the user.
+The orchestrator merges, filters, or ranks the responses from different tools, and generates a single response for the user.

 6.**Natural language output**